 4. Pay Attention to Entrances

 On the topic of inviting spaces, Stafford emphasizes the importance of first impressions.
 Homeowners should take time to think through the experience of coming into a space — or of coming into the home.

 “An entryway helps get your entertaining off on the right foot and makes your guests feel welcomed,” she says.
 “Whether it is as simple as a small table and a mirror to check yourself on the way out, or as grand as a water feature and chandeliers, you can’t go wrong keeping the design elevated in this area.”

 If there’s one thing Stafford wants you to know, it’s that homeowners need to be problem solvers and should never get deflated when the unexpected happens.
 “I have rarely seen a project where every element goes as planned.
 Building a home is a creative endeavour, and there are always things that pop up, no matter how much planning you do.
 If you anticipate this, you can embrace it and find the opportunities in the hurdles.”

 At the end of the day, creative design is the work of many, not just one.
 “There are a thousand and one details and it takes a village,” says Stafford of the design process.
 “Hire a designer you connect with, a builder who is good with both communication and numbers, and an architect who inspires you.”
 With the right team in place and the patience to wait out complications, every home project can become a realized work of art.

+This article was published on December 17, 2020 and updated on November 19, 2021.
 This article was originally published on Sotheby’s International Realty’s Extraordinary Living Blog and has been adapted for Sotheby’s International Realty Canada’s INSIGHT Blog.